 Time compression diseconomies: This implies that over and above the quantity of investment flows (investments), the time periods over which they are accumulated has a positive effect on asset stocks.
 This creates an “economy” for the first mover, and a “diseconomy” for the second mover.
 Thus a second mover who spends $10mn in the tenth year cannot catch up with a first mover who has been spending $1mn a year for 10 years.
 Imagine going on a crash training program, where you work out 10 hours a day for 3 months, hoping to become as fit as another who has spent 1 hour a day in the gym for the last 2 and a half years!

 Discussions of the organic growth vs. inorganic growth decision often emphasize the notion that “if speed is important, organic growth is ruled out”.
 However, as we have pointed out here, the issue is not really speed but second mover dis-advantage.
 If others have the relevant assets, it is difficult for you to replicate them and there is a strong second mover disadvantage for you to try to build similar resources, then in effect you are forced to consider inorganic growth.
-You must however still consider the costs and benefits of inorganic growth set out in Chapter 5.
+You must however still consider the costs and benefits of inorganic growth set out in Section 5.

 The third dimension when considering building a resource is whether you can substitute the potential partner’s resources for a different resource?
 The basic idea is that an external partner has a resource that facilitates new business entry.
 You may find that it is hard to copy or hard to catch up.
 A remaining possibility is for you to build a resource that differs from that of the potential partner but is functionally equivalent for entering the new business.
 Imagine for example that you want to enter the minivan market.
 The market leader uses an advanced technology of composite materials to produce the chassis.
 You find it impossible to replicate this technology.
-Instead you consider producing chassis based on a more easily adoptable technology of steel stamping.
+Instead you consider producing the chassis based on a more easily adoptable technology of steel stamping.
 Thus, instead of replicating the resource you aim to invent around it.
 The potential partner’s resource provides a useful template what to look for.

 Combining these factors, the checklist in Table 6.1 below gives a qualitative indication of the conditions under which the costs of organic growth may be higher or lower.
 Note this gives an indication of the relative costs of organic versus inorganic options for deciding between these alternatives, not the absolute cost of organic growth.